 It is never too early to prepare for your journey to college.
-Preparation may be different depending on whether you intend to enter an engineering program at Arizona State University as a first-time freshman student or as a transfer student.
+Preparation may be different depending on whether you intend to enter an engineering program at Arizona State University as a first-year student or as a transfer student.
 Ready to get started?
 Click here to review admission requirements for the Fulton Schools.

 If you are preparing for college, then you are most likely already taking many of the classes that you’ll need for admission to an engineering program at ASU.
 Some of the recommended high school courses include:

 - Math (Four Years): Algebra I and II, Geometry, Trigonometry and Calculus (it would be best if you are ready for pre-calculus or calculus 1 for your first semester of college)